MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Data Alignment
 ^^^^^^^^^^^^^^

-To process the data from an extended event, you will use the EventDataReader API.
+To process the data from an extended event, you will use an ``EventDataReader`` object.
 You will see it more in detail in the :ref:`Handle the event <handle_extended_event_section>` section.

-With EventDataReader API, there is two way to read an event:
+With ``EventDataReader`` API, there are two ways to read an event:

 - Read the data with ``read(byte[] b, int off, int len)`` or ``readFully(byte[] b)`` methods.